 What’s the easiest way to grow your company?
 Acquire customers, right?

-So if you are just starting out, focus your energy on manufacturing customers… not acquiring them.
-So how do you manufacture them?
+So, if you are just starting out, focus your energy on manufacturing customers… not acquiring them.
+How do you manufacture them?

 - Fulfill your promises

 Is it 18-35 year old males, who make between $100,000 and $150,000 a year, who live in Los Angeles, California?
 That’s a classic example of targeting… but even if you get your targeting niche, it won’t work.

 Not every 18 to 35 year old male who makes $100,000 to $150,000 a year in Los Angeles faces the same problems.

 The reason this is important is because if you target the wrong demographic and get feedback for product or service you are trying to create, you’ll get information that could derail your business.
 The last thing you want to do is to create something that your ideal customer won’t want to buy.